FarhanFahad23/ProgPlay/README.md

+## Overview
+ProgPlay is an innovative game designed to help students develop logic-building skills through interactive gameplay.
+This project bridges the gap between entertainment and education by allowing players to learn fundamental programming concepts in a fun and engaging way.
+In ProgPlay, users control an arrow to navigate a grid and collect Pokémon characters by inputting basic commands like move forward, move left, and move right.
+The game challenges players to think critically and plan their moves strategically, fostering logical thinking and problem-solving skills.
+The gameplay consists of multiple levels, each progressively increasing in difficulty.
+After completing a level, players' scores, rewards, and power metrics are calculated, providing real-time feedback and a sense of achievement.

+## Key Feature

+A key feature of ProgPlay is its utilization of Reinforcement Learning (RL) to dynamically generate levels.
+This AI-driven approach ensures that levels adapt to the player's skill level, providing an optimal balance of challenge and engagement.
+By analyzing player behavior, RL algorithms create unique level layouts, enhancing replayability and offering a personalized learning experience.

+## Useful Tools and Technologies
+1. Programming Languages
+The game logic for ProgPlay is primarily implemented in JavaScript due to its efficiency in handling interactive and dynamic elements within the game.
+HTML and CSS are used for the interface design, providing a visually engaging and responsive user experience.
+These technologies collectively enable a seamless, browser-compatible front end.

+2. Reinforcement Learning (RL) Implementation
+For generating levels dynamically, Reinforcement Learning (RL) is implemented using Q-Learning.
+Q-learning approach is chosen for its efficiency in balancing exploration and exploitation, allowing the game to adaptively generate levels based on the player’s performance and history.
+This technique ensures a progressively challenging learning curve for users.

+4. Database
+   used the MySql database . to save the data into database

 ##  Installation / Deployment Guide (Local using XAMPP)

 This section outlines how to install and run the **ProgPlay** application locally using XAMPP.